-The population estimates used within this bulletin are the latest mid-year estimates available at time of compilation and are available in Table 9.4 of the police recorded crime spreadsheet (opens in a new window) that accompanies this bulletin.
+The population estimates used within this bulletin and accompanying spreadsheet are available in Table 9.4 of the Annual trends police recorded crime spreadsheet (opens in a new window).

 Mid-year population estimates are available from the NISRA website (opens in a new window).